praetorian-inc/noseyparker/README.md

 # Nosey Parker: Find secrets and sensitive information in textual data

 Nosey Parker is a command-line tool that finds secrets and sensitive information in textual data.
-It is useful both for offsensive and defensive security testing.
+It is useful both for offensive and defensive security testing.

 **Key features:**
 - It supports scanning files, directories, and the entire history of Git repositories